cabouman/mbirjax/docs/source/examples.rst

 - **Get your data:**

-  - Import your data as a 3D numpy array called ``sinogram`` that is organized by ``(views, detector rows, detector columns)``.
+  - Import your ``sinogram`` data as a 3D numpy array organized by ``(views, detector rows, detector columns)``.

   - Create a 1D numpy array called ``angles`` that contains the rotation angle **in radians** of each view.

-  - Convert arrays to JAX format using the commands ``sinogram = jnp.array(sinogram)`` and ``angle = jnp.array(angle)``.
+  - Convert arrays both arrays to JAX format using the commands ``array = jnp.array(array)``.

-  Note, that each row of sinogram data is assumed to be perpendicular to the rotation axis, and the views are assumed to be in conventional raster order (i.e., left-to-right, top-to-bottom) looking through the object from the source to the detector.
+  Note, that each row of sinogram data is assumed to be perpendicular to the rotation axis and each view is assumed to be in conventional raster order (i.e., left-to-right, top-to-bottom) looking through the object from the source to the detector.

 - **Initialize a model:**